aws-samples/aws-iot-greengrass-opcua-adapter/README.md

    - `customUploadDataStrategy`: The mechanism to keep the received data locally, then it will send them to AWS IoT Core in designated period defined in field `pollingInSecond`.
       - `enableStrategy`: The field used to decide to enable the mechanism or not.
       - `pollingInSecond`: The designated period to send the retained data out to AWS IoT Core.
-      - **Note:** This mechanism only keep the latest data for the same node.
+      - `sendAllDataToCloud`: Set to true in this field used to send all latest received data to AWS IoT Core, otherwise only the received data in the designated time will be sent.

     ```json
     {
       "keepSessionAlive": true,